 Although this is a touching film which honors love’s victory over barriers, it also honors homosexuality and general teen sexual relationships.
 Sentiments aside, it does not honor God, instead looking to secular sources for answers.

 A pair of teenagers with life-threatening illnesses meet in a hospital and fall in love.

 Produced on a relatively low budget, this film relies heavily on fine acting that propels a powerful story through a well written script.
 Production values are high with beautiful scores.
-There is a real life smattering of teen profanity, along with an obscene gesture and the overall message that sex is a normal teen pastime.
-Five Feet Apart isn’t a typical Dove film, but with some discussion and analyzation of the elements, it could be useful to older teens wishing to share the truth of the Good News.
-This film is not Dove Approved.
+There is a real-life smattering of teen profanity, along with an obscene gesture and the overall message that sex is a normal teen pastime.
+Five Feet Apart isn’t a typical Dove film, but with some discussion and analysis of the elements, it could be useful to older teens wishing to share the truth of the Good News.
+This film is not Dove-Approved.

 What to talk about

 The message of sacrificial love breaks through and can certainly be a bridge to the Gospel.